 Training and qualifications are different.

 ABA programs are supervised by a Board Certified Behavioural Analyst (BCBA).
 The BCBA has hundreds of hours of training in behaviour analysis and management.
 It takes years to achieve the BCBA qualification.
 In many ABA programs, junior therapists deliver the majority of the ABA therapy.
 These junior therapists may have as little as 2 days training.
+The ESDM is delivered by Certified ESDM Therapists.
 To be certified in the ESDM you have to have a related degree such as Speech Pathology or Occupational Therapy.
 The allied health professional then completes a series of workshops.
 In addition, they submit videos to prove their ability to deliver the ESDM at fidelity.
-Training in the ESDM takes 6-12 months of intensive supervision and training.
+Certification in the ESDM takes 6-12 months of intensive supervision and training.

 ABA has a higher amount of research but the ESDM has more research for very young children with autism.
 The research has been done on children as young as as 6 months of age.